2-alchemists/krossboard-docs/content/docs/deploy-for-azure-aks.md

 * In the **Virtual machines** page, select **Add**.
 * In the **Basics** tab, under **Project details**, select a target subscription.
 * For **Resource group**, search and select the target resource group for the Krossboard instance.
+  > Recall that Krossboard discovers and handles AKS clusters as a per resource group basis.
+The clusters can be spread accross different regions and zones in that resource group.
 * Name the virtual machine and select a region.
 * For **Image**, click **Browse all public and private images**.
 * In the search field, type **krossboard**, and select the latest stable version of Krossboard.